MehKoiter/Fightbot/docs/features/FIGHTER-DATA-MIGRATION.md

 # 🥊 Fighter Data Source Migration

-**Feature**: ESPN Fighter Data Integration
+**Feature**: Real-time UFC.com Fighter Data Integration
-**Status**: Completed (July 9, 2025)
+**Status**: Completed (January 2025)
-**Branch**: `feature/espn-fighter-data`
+**Branch**: `fix/volkanovski-fighter-lookup`

 ## Overview

-This feature addresses the fighter command data source issues by implementing a more reliable fighter data service.
-The original issue was that the `/fighter` command was failing to find detailed information for popular fighters like Jon Jones and Israel Adesanya.
+This feature addresses critical fighter command data source issues by implementing real-time UFC.com scraping with intelligent search logic.
+The original issue was that the `/fighter` command was failing to find fighters like Alexander Volkanovski due to reliance on static/mock data and poor search matching.

 ## Problem Statement

 The original fighter command was using:
-1. **UFC.com scraping** - Unreliable due to website structure changes
+1. **Static fighter database** - Limited to a handful of hardcoded fighters
-2. **Mock data** - Limited fighter database with placeholder information
+2. **Mock data** - Placeholder information that didn't reflect real UFC data
-3. **Poor error handling** - Generic "Fighter Not Found" messages
+3. **Poor search logic** - Failed to find fighters even when they existed
+4. **Partial name matching** - Incorrectly matched fragments instead of full names

 ### Error Example
 ```
 ❌ Fighter Comparison Failed
-Could not find detailed information for "Jon Jones" or "Israel Adesanya".
+Could not find detailed information for "Alexander Volkanovski".
 💡 Tips
 • Check spelling
 • Try using full names